GLOBAL MARKETS-Asian stocks pull further off 2-month lows as Wall St bounces

 “On the other hand, attempts by investors to pull money out of the emerging markets during last week’s turmoil appeared to have been unexpectedly limited, so that is an encouraging sign.”

-The South African rand was little changed at 11.91 per dollar after slipping briefly following news that the country’s ruling party African National Congress had opted to sack President Jacob Zuma.
+The South African rand dipped 0.5 percent on the day to 11.97 per dollar after news that the country’s ruling party African National Congress had opted to remove President Jacob Zuma as head of state.

-The rand had risen 2 percent over the past two days, helped by hopes that Zuma would step down, but ran into resistance as the latest news was seen potentially prolonging the political standoff.
+The rand had risen 2 percent over the past two days, helped by hopes that Zuma would step down, but it gave back some of those gains as the latest news was seen prolonging the political standoff.

 Copper prices also bounced further away from two-month lows as more stable global markets encouraged investors to return to commodities.

-Commodities were also supported by the dollar’s pullback from two-week highs.
+The dollar’s pullback from two-week highs also helped commodities.
 A lower greenback favours non-U.S. buyers by reducing the price of dollar-denominated commodities.